Stantheman/rss2text/README.md

 rss2text is written in perl and uses LWP::UserAgent to grab feeds, XML::FeedPP for parsing feeds, and DateTime::Format::W3CDTF to parse dates.

-Debian has packages available each:
+Debian has packages available for each of these modules:

 		apt-get install libwww-perl libxml-feedpp-perl libdatetime-format-w3cdtf-perl